The Withlacoochee State Forest in Florida has been described as one of the “10 Coolest Places in North America.”

 One forest service official in Florida said he had never heard of a someone killing hanging himself in the forest.
 “It is sad and tragic,” he said, using the same words that many in Denver have used to describe Davidson’s death.
 Another forest service manager, however, said he believes people have hanged themselves in the Withlacoochee State Forest before.
 “Just because this is the first during my tenure, doesn’t mean it hasn’t happened before.
 We find people here who kill themselves in all sorts of ways.”

-When Davidson was indicated by an Arapahoe County grand jury on Dec.
+When Davidson was indicted by an Arapahoe County grand jury on Dec.
 27 on the charges, which amounted to about $3.1 million of $31 million in a special district bond financing allocated for the so-called European Village, south of the Landmark and Marin Towers, one court documents said Davidson is possibly bipolar.
 Days before he killed himself, Davidson had reportedly tried to buy a gun in South Carolina, but a background check revealed a bench warrant for his arrest stemming from the indictment.

 “The case is ongoing,” Moloney said.
 “It is still open.”